Definition of Cabin Fever, it’s causes, and dangers. Read an Alaskan prospector story illustrating the threads of

 Killing the Days

-Mushing into town would mean strong cold wind in the face from the race.
+Mushing into town would mean strong cold wind chill in the face from the race.
 Due to the wind chill, the way below 40 air would feel even more cold.
 They were sure they would get frost burns if they would mush to Fairbanks.
 Thus, they killed their time playing cards and only opened the door when they needed new wood for the stove or had to go to the outhouse.
 They had food supply for at least six to eight weeks.
 There was no need to make the trip to town.

 The high was strong and persistent, unforgivable and like nailed to the place.
 They re-read their few books several times.
 After four weeks of not having seen anyone but themselves and their sled dogs, they played cards who had to haul in the wood, let out the dogs, and feed them with the smoked salmon that was stored outside in a shack on stalks (to avoid that carnivore animals would get the food).
 They started watching the handles of the clock moving predicting when it would jump to the next spot.

 They became bored with each other, started hating the cold, the smell, themselves, and their food.
 Bacon and beans anyone?
 Pilot bread, Alaska raspberry jam and trapper coffee everyday?
-Then they started hating each other, started fighting.
+Then they started arguing with each other, hating each other, and started fighting.